ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

 # Refresh

 * Any exhausted cards are refreshed
-* Player may end season during any refresh phase
+* Player may end mission during any refresh phase
-     * Players who voluntarily end their season may still take actions with one character in spotlight locations until all players are done
+     * Players who voluntarily end their mission may still take actions with characters in spotlight and threat locations until the other player ends their mission
           * Progress cards are still drawn for any obstacle and location triggers in spotlight locations
+     * When both players end their missions, the season is over

 # Move Characters

-* Move to any location in the same mission area or to a spotlight location
+* Move to any location in the same mission area or to/from a spotlight location
      * Must leave at least one character in current mission area

 # Move Obstacles